etwernerMIDS/Data_Analysis/Projects/Alliance_Analysis/README.md

 These files include functions that produced some of the visualizations included in this project and repository.

-*These projects were completed for the Center for Peace and Security Studies (CPASS) think tank and UCSD's Math 111A - Mathematical Modeling I. These were completed using RStudio and the Tidyverse ggplot2 visualization library.*
+*These projects were completed for the Center for Peace and Security Studies (CPASS) and UCSD's Math 111A Course - Mathematical Modeling I. These were completed using RStudio and the Tidyverse ggplot2 visualization library.*